Jon Cedar: Career

 Cedar began his acting career in high school theater productions at Detroit High School.
 He enlisted in the U.S. military and served in Italy during the Korean War.
 Cedar moved to Hollywood after leaving the military.
 Cedar toured the United States with his family, appearing in traveling musical and touring off-Broadway productions.
 His stage credits during this time included the national tours of South Pacific, Irma La Douce and The Deputy.
 He also joined the theatre troupe, the Players Ring, based in Hollywood, with his brother, George Cedar.

 Cedar had a recurring role as the timid Corporal Karl Langenscheidt on the television series, Hogan's Heroes from 1965 to 1971.
 (In 1967, in the episode "Two Nazi for the Price of One" his character was "Mannheim". and in 1971, in the episode "That's No Lady, That's My Spy" his character was "Oskar Danzig".)

-His other television roles included Matlock, Barnaby Jones, Kojak, Ben Casey, The Greatest American Hero, Moonlighting, The Rockford Files, Murder, She Wrote, Tales from the Darkside "Dream Girl" episode (1986) as Sid and the 1987 film In Love and War.
+His other television roles included Matlock, Starsky and Hutch, Barnaby Jones, Kojak, Ben Casey, The Greatest American Hero, Moonlighting, The Rockford Files, Murder, She Wrote, Tales from the Darkside "Dream Girl" episode (1986) as Sid and the 1987 film In Love and War.
 His last television appearance was in an episode of The Inside in 2005.

 Cedar was a co-star, co-screenwriter and associate producer on the 1978 horror film The Manitou, which starred Tony Curtis.
 His additional film credits included Little Cigars (1973), The Execution of Private Slovik (1974), Foxy Brown (1974), Day of the Animals (1977), Capricorn One (1978), The Concorde ...
 Airport '79 (1979), Death Hunt (1981), Kiss Daddy Goodbye (1981), and Messenger of Death (1988).
 His last film role was in the 1997 film Murder in Mind.